Seattle mayor, police face questions over response to George Floyd protests, downtown turmoil

 By 4:30 p.m., there were reports of Molotov cocktails being thrown at officers, rifles stolen from police vehicles, the department’s headquarters being doused with accelerants, about 1,000 people shutting down Interstate 5, according to the administration, which was preparing a timeline Sunday.

-“I’ve seen and heard some of those criticisms, that somehow it was SPD that instigated the violence and chaos, and it’s just false,” the mayor said.
+“I’ve heard and seen some of those criticisms, that somehow it was the Seattle Police Department that instigated the violence and chaos, and it’s just false,” the mayor said.

-Some protesters said that didn’t quite match what they saw.
+Some protesters said that doesn’t quite match what they saw.
 Several demonstrators said they were surprised as they peacefully made their way to the Westlake Park rally and were repelled by a police force for reasons they didn’t understand.

 It was about 3:30 p.m. when Ariana Dapra came upon a crowd blocked by a line of police at Fifth Avenue and Pine Street, she said.
 Dapra was waiting about three feet away when officers without warning shot what she described as pepper spray in her direction.
 Some hit her face.